 The Coturnix quail is a fantastic meat bird due to its rapid growth and meat-heavy carcass.

-The quail that is most often touted for its ability to lay many eggs, and early, is the Japanese quail.
+The quail most often touted for its ability to lay many eggs and early is the Japanese quail.

-This breed, similar to the Coturnix, matures at about 6 weeks of age and begins laying shortly thereafter.
+Like the Coturnix, this breed matures at about 6 weeks of age and begins laying shortly thereafter.